emm331/FinalProject/README.md

 The first step is to select the playlist you want to import over and export it as an XML file.
 This is done by going to Apple Music, selecting File -> Library -> Export Playlist.
 Save the resuting file in the same directory as where you cloned this repository.
+Note: the playlist much be greater than 1 song.

 ### Create a Spotify app
 Create a Spotify app at the [spotify developer dashboard](https://developer.spotify.com/dashboard/applications) and select redirect url to `http://localhost:8888/callback`